googlefonts/diffenator3/README.md

 ## To rebuild the WASM version

-* cargo build --target wasm32-unknown-unknown
+* wasm-pack build
 * cd www; npm run build

+The results appear in docs/